top of page

 While duplicate audio files are not normally accepted by the NABat database, database logic includes an exception to any duplicate audio file uploads with two distinct Auto Id Software values.
 Users who to intend to process acoustic data in multiple software suites will need to attribute and process data in each software separately.
 Once multiple outputs are produced, the metadata CSVs may be uploaded to a project.

-IMPORTANT NOTE: DO NOT upload metadata CSVs with the same name, as the first file uploaded will be overwritten by the second file.
+NOTE: DO NOT upload metadata CSVs with the same name, as the first file uploaded will be overwritten by the second file.

-Count Data Preparation
+Count Data Prep

 Users with winter internal roost count, non-winter internal roost count or emergence count data must simply ensure data is formatted correctly for upload to the NABat Partner Portal.
 Please refer to the resources below for guidance before continuing to the Upload Data section.
 Find descriptions of the metadata fields on the third line of the bulk upload template available here.